wove/rtd_demo/docs/source/documentation/individual_ecosystem_services_tools.md

 - **N concentration threshold 1 (mg/l):** Specify the threshold in milligrams per litre (mg/L) below which accumulated N concentration is to be considered of no concern.
 In the absence of site-specific information and requirements, 5mg/L is suggested, based on World Health Organisation recommendation of maximum concentration of 11.3mg/L for drinking water. *Default value is 5mg/L.*

 - **N concentration threshold 2 (mg/l):** Specify the threshold in milligrams per litre (mg/L) above which accumulated N concentration is to be considered of significant concern.
-In the absence of site specific in- formation and requirements, 10mg/L is suggested based on World Health Organisation recommendation of maximum concentration of 11.3mg/L N for drinking water. *Default value is 10mg/L.*
+In the absence of site specific information and requirements, 10mg/L is suggested based on World Health Organisation recommendation of maximum concentration of 11.3mg/L N for drinking water. *Default value is 10mg/L.*

 - **N critical load threshold 1 (kg/yr):** Specify the threshold in kilograms N per year (kg/yr) below which accumulated N load is considered of no concern.
 In the absence of site specific information or requirements, 0.1kg/yr is suggested. *Default value is 0.1kg/yr.*

 - **N critical load threshold 2 (kg/yr):** Specify the threshold in kilograms N per year (kg/yr) above which accumulated N load is considered of significant concern.
-In the absence of site specific information or require- ments, 1kg/yr is suggested. *Default value is 1kg/yr.*
+In the absence of site specific information or requirements, 1kg/yr is suggested. *Default value is 1kg/yr.*

 - **Root zone to stream attenuation factor:** Specify the proportion of accumulated N remaining in the water that is routed to the stream.
 This parameter reflects N loss from attenuation in the rooting zone.
 Values from 0 to 1 are appropriate.
 The value should be set to reflect the proportion of accumulated N remaining in the water routed to the stream. **Note:** Not currently being used in the UK version. *Default value is 0.5.*